Walter de Silva: SEAT, 1999–2002

-Audi brand group 2002-2007
+Audi brand group, 2002–2007

 In March 2002 Walter de Silva was appointed Head of Design to the now-defunct Audi brand group which encompassed the Audi, SEAT and Lamborghini brands.
 Volkswagen Group management charged de Silva with giving the Audi range a more emotional design language which included the controversial introduction of the full-height, single-frame front grille that now adorns all Audi models.
 His first full design for a production Audi was the 2005 A6.
-He has since gone on to contribute to the 2005 Audi Q7, 2006 Audi TT and the 2007 Audi A5, which is reportedly his favourite design.
+He has since gone on to contribute to the 2005 Audi Q7, 2006 Audi TT and the 2007 Audi A5, which he called 'the most beautiful car he ever designed.'

-Volkswagen Group 2007-2015
+Volkswagen Group, 2007–2015

 Following the appointment of former Audi chairman Martin Winterkorn as the chairman of the Volkswagen Group in January 2007, de Silva was appointed as Head of Volkswagen Group Design effective from 1 February 2007 and was responsible for the overall strategic design direction of all VW passenger car brands including Škoda, SEAT, Volkswagen, Audi, Bentley, Lamborghini and Bugatti. de Silva replaced Murat Günak and his first task was to re-evaluate the designs of three then-imminent Volkswagen models which had been penned by his predecessor: the 2008 Golf, the 2008 Passat CC and the 2008 Scirocco.

-Walter De Silva & Partners 2020 - Present
+Walter De Silva Automotive, 2019–present

-After some time of inactivity, Walter De Silva launched Walter De Silva & Partners with other designers.
-This new company offers services of design consultancy to car manufacturers with a strong point on brand & product identity.
-With his partners, Walter De Silva was in charge of the design of the Hongqi S9 designed for SilkFAW.
+After some time of inactivity, Walter De Silva launched Walter De Silva & Partners with other designers, later rebranded as Walter De Silva Automotive.
+This new company offers services of design consultancy to car manufacturers with a strong focus on brand & product identity.
+Their first project after leaving the VW Group was the ECF Concept car presented at the 2019 Geneva Motor Show for the Chinese manufacturer Arcfox.
+With his partners, Walter De Silva was later in charge of the design of the Hongqi S9 designed for SilkFAW presented at the 2021 Shanghai Auto Show.

+Non-automotive designs

+In 2016, De Silva and his wife Emmanuelle launched a line of stiletto shoes, stating to be inspired partially by his shoemaker grandfather.
+Previously he had also designed the Leica M9 Titanium camera and an armchair for Poltrona Frau.